Will Africapitalism work?

 Therefore, the research recommends the need to promote the development of a system of corporate governance, that is adapted, rather than adopted, to the peculiarities of the African context.
 What’s more, there is need for a clear and direct framework, alongside the establishment of unique features that will be the focus for the ideas of Africapitalism.

 Professor Emmanuel Adegbite will be sharing about Corporate Governance and Africapitalism, and more, in his Professorial Lecture taking place on 30 July 2020.
-Find out more and register here.
+You can view a recording of the lecture here

 Adegbite, E., Daodu, O. and Wood, J. (2020) Will Africapitalism work?
 Africa Journal of Management, forthcoming. https://www.researchgate.net/publication/341105458_Will_Africapitalism_work